um-pdavila/acs_docs/docs/services/2-transfer.rst

       -1 2022-06-13 17:25:44        -1 schurerlab

     [pdavila@login4 rclone]$ rclone mkdir apex:/schurerlab/pdavila

-**Note:** Because ``rclone copy`` command can take hours to complete, we recommend you use screen when running rclone interactively.
+**Note:** Because ``rclone copy`` command can take hours to complete, we recommend you use the ``screen`` command when running rclone interactively.
 This way the sync will not terminate prematurally, should your ssh session end.

 ::